harrryhsu/SecsGem.NetCore/README.md

 SecsGem interface only provides three active method that you can use to send event to host.

-SecsGemKernel will only send the data if a host is connected and in the state of receving data.
+SecsGemServer will only send the data if a host is connected and in the state of receving data.

     // S5F1
     Task<bool> TriggerAlarm(Alarm alarm);